Learn About the Law

 (VII) Grants and loans to local governments and nonprofit organizations for the rental, acquisition, or renovation of underutilized hotels, underutilized motels, and other underutilized properties to provide noncongregate sheltering or affordable housing for people experiencing homelessness.
 The division shall define the terms “underutilized hotel”, “underutilized motel”, and “underutilized property” by policies and procedures.
 Local governments and nonprofit organizations that are awarded grants or loans under this subsection (2)(d)(VII) shall prioritize the rental, acquisition, or renovation of underutilized hotels, underutilized motels, and other underutilized properties that are minority-owned or women-owned businesses, that have annual revenues under five million dollars, that qualify as disadvantaged business enterprises as defined in part 26 of title 49 of the code of federal regulations, as amended, or that comply with the federal “Americans with Disabilities Act of 1990”, 42 U.S.C. sec.
 12101 et seq., as amended.

-(e) In determining how best to allocate money to promote the various purposes specified in subsection (2)(d) of this section, the division shall consult with stakeholders from urban and rural communities and representatives from populations of different income levels with diverse housing needs and shall award funding to meet the needs of local communities that will optimize the return on money invested in a particular program or for a particular use, leverage other available sources of money, address housing needs throughout the state, and serve populations with the greatest unmet need.
+(e) In determining how best to allocate money to promote the various purposes specified in subsection (2)(d) of this section, the division shall consult with stakeholders from urban and rural communities and representatives from populations of different income levels with diverse housing needs and shall award funding to meet the needs of local communities that will optimize the socio-economic and housing stability of outcomes of households served; optimize the creation, operation, and affordability length of affordable housing stock created; optimize the preservation of naturally occurring and subsidized affordable housing; consider the impact of award terms on the financial stability of the organizations delivering these development projects and resident services; leverage or be leveraged by other available public or private sources of money; be layered with other funds administered by the state; address housing needs throughout the state; and serve populations with the greatest unmet need.
+The division may evaluate and award funding opportunities at all stages of a project, including predevelopment and first-in catalytic fund commitments.

 (f) As used in this subsection (2), “area median income” is determined in accordance with guidelines or other standards promulgated by the United States department of housing and urban development.